ChrisMatthewCyril/Needleman-Version5.0_FINAL/README.md

 # Needleman
 BIMM 143 Project

 HOW TO RUN THIS: My recommendation is PyCharm.
-Download the code and run it via PyCharm.
-The IDE is well organized (I believe they built it off Jetbrains.)
+Please run the file "Decipher.py."
+Bear in mind that you'll have to provide the links to folders and files that the program requests.
+Super easy, please look at the images in the "guide" folder.
+To copy the full filepath, use Shift+Command+C and don't forget your forward or backslashes!
+(Depends if you're using Windows or Mac OS)

 Anyway...
 Goal: To be able to analyze two gene sequences from two different organisms, and be able to predict whether they are orthologs.

 This project has two phases: a setup and a test.

 MODULES Socrates.py is the brain of this project.
-I've used biopython to write methods.
+I've used biopython to write its methods.
 BenchmarkMaker.py is the setup phase.
 Decipher.py is the file you should run.
-Recorder.py surprise....
-RECORDS INFORMATION!!!! :P ReporterTester.py is a misnomer, but it tests the Recorder file.
+Recorder.py... records information! (surprise, surprise) :P ReporterTester.py is a misnomer, but it tests the Recorder file, it's a little embarassing, but feel free to take a look.

 FOLDERS